 Chocolate Bakewell tart - Try this variation on the Bakewell theme, and compare the two.

-Chocolate roulade - This is a great-looking pud, that tastes even better.
+Chocolate roulade - This is a great-looking pud, and tastes even better.

 Raspberry and elderflower cheesecake - Cheesecake with a difference.